 The Virginia Dr. Martin Luther King, Jr. Memorial Commission dedicated and unveilled a new monument highlighting Virginia’s – and America’s – African American history on September 22, 2021 on Brown’s Island.
 The newly constructed Emancipation and Freedom Monument, was commissioned and designed by artist and sculptor, Thomas Jay Warren, of Oregon.
 It features two 12-foot bronze figures – a male and female holding an infant – representing those newly freed from slavery.
 A pedestal, which elevates the female figure, features images and contributions of ten Virginians whose efforts represent the sacrifices of those eager to gain freedom both before and after Emancipation: Richmonder Mary Elizabeth Bowser, William Harvey Carney, Gabriel, Dred Scott, Nat Turner, Rosa Dixon Bowser, John Mercer Langston, John Mitchell, Jr., Lucy Simms, and Rev. Wyatt Tee Walker.

 The island can be accessed from a variety of points.

 For your convenience, there is FREE wi-fi and portable restrooms (seasonally).
 The park is open 24-hours a day.

 Today, Brown’s Island has become synonymous with outdoor recreation, concerts and some of Virginia's most popular festivals including the Friday Cheers concert series, Dominion Energy Riverrock, and the Richmond Folk Festival.
-Brown’s Island has also been home to events like the Richmond Marathon, Virginia PrideFest and the Annual Komen Central Virginia Race for the Cure.
+Brown’s Island has also been home to other cultural and community events like the Richmond Marathon, Virginia PrideFest and the Annual Komen Central Virginia Race for the Cure.